Dick Allen (bowler)

 Richard “Dick” Allen (born 1978) is a right-handed American professional ten-pin bowler and member of the Professional Bowlers Association (PBA).
 He competes in events on the PBA Tour and has competed internationally on the World Bowling Tour (WBT).
-Allen has seven PBA Tour titles and 19 PBA Regional Tour titles.
+Allen has seven PBA Tour titles and 28 PBA Regional Tour titles.
 He was known as Ritchie Allen on the PBA Tour until the 2010–11 season.

 Allen has been a member of the MOTIV Bowling pro staff since 2012, after previously being sponsored by Ebonite.
-He is also sponsored by Vise Grips.
+He is also sponsored by Turbo Grips.

 Professional career

 Allen became a PBA member in 1999, and bowled in 21 national PBA Tour events between the 2000 and 2001–02 seasons, winning his first title at the 2002 PBA Dallas Open.
 He then took a break from touring for almost three years, before rejoining the tour full-time in the 2004–05 season.
 In 2005–06, he cashed in 19 of 21 events, made seven match play rounds, appeared in two televised finals, won his second PBA title at the Motel 6 Phoenix Classic, and cashed a then-career high $90,350.

 After a long title drought, Allen won the season-ending Dick Weber PBA Playoffs in 2011, defeating former PBA Player of the Year Chris Barnes in the final match.
 In 2015, Allen was a member of the champion Silver Lake Atom Splitters PBA League team, and was named League MVP for that season.

 Following four more years without a win, Allen’s career had a rebirth in 2017.
 From 2017 to 2019, he won four PBA Tour titles, the most recent coming in the PBA Cheetah Championship at the 2019 PBA World Series of Bowling.
 The 2019 season was Allen's first with multiple titles (2), and he cashed a new career high of $94,955.

 Allen won the PBA South Region qualifier for the 2021 PBA Players Championship, earning him a spot in the February 21 finals, which offered a PBA record $250,000 first prize.
-He came up short against top seed Kyle Troup in the championship match, but did earn a $130,000 second place check – more than he had earned in any full season previously.
+After defeating Tom Smallwood and François Lavoie in stepladder matches, he came up short against top seed Kyle Troup in the championship match, but did earn a $130,000 second place check – more than he had earned in any full season previously.

 Allen has made 24 top-five finishes in PBA Tour events, and has a 7–2 record in championship matches.
-Through 2021, he has earned over $850,000 in his PBA career.
+Through 2024, he has earned over $940,000 in his PBA career.